Title Loans: Definitions, Risks And How They Work

-Let’s take a look at the ins and outs of title loans, how they work and what exactly you’re signing up for with one.
+Let’s take a look at the ins and outs of title loans, how they work and the risks involved in getting one.

 A title loan, specifically a car title loan, is a short-term secured loan that often has few or no credit requirements to borrow.
-The loan is secured using the title of your car or vehicle as collateral, which the lender holds until you pay the loan completely off.
+The loan is secured using the title of your car or vehicle as collateral, which the lender holds until you pay the loan off completely.

-Getting a title loan is also dependent on where you live, as most states don’t allow title loans at all.
+Getting a title loan is also dependent on where you live, as most state laws don’t allow title loans at all.
 Find out if title loans are legal in your state before going any further in the process.

 Applying for a title loan is relatively fast and easy, and its status as a same-day loan means you can be approved and receive your funds the same day you apply.
 When you meet with a lender for the application process, you’ll need to bring the following: